baden03/collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==
-* added swaptitle capability to extra triggers
+* fixed expand_all triggers to work with maptastic
-* fully tested with WordPress 5.2
+* fully tested with WordPress 5.4.1